 - UX Designer

-I researched current technologies and imagined ways how they could shape our future.
+I researched current technologies and imagined ways they could shape our future.

 Initially, I ideated how 3D printed clothes could shape the look and structure of our society based on new materials and tools.
 However, I ultimately created a design fiction about 3D bioprinting technology as that was a future that was more fascinating to me.

-In order to imagine a future where it’s common to replace ears, hearts, and fingers I created a fictional company using Warby Parker’s business model that sells these parts, designed icons to help customers understand the process, and created a high-fidelity website prototype.
+In order to imagine a future where it’s common to replace ears, hearts, and fingers I created a fictional company website replete with icons and copy to help customers make an informed decision.

 What I learned